-- Bonuses will be reduced by approximately 4.8% (3.8% at 30 June 2015) on smoothed bonus business and 4.8% (4.3% at 30 June 2015) on conventional with-profit business over the next three years with the impact limited to the total possible under-declaration based on factors such as expected future returns and bonus declarations. - Removal of non-vesting bonuses (including undeclared terminal bonuses), with the impact limited to be no more than 10% of policyholder funds of the affected products.
-The impact of including this management action reduced the CAR by R2.3b (30 June 2015: R1.1bn). - Any actions not completely used as described above are used as required to reduce the component of the credit risk CAR which is included in the resilience CAR. - The above actions (bonus under-declaration and bonus removal) are all assumed to be available to offset the impact of the credit risk CAR which is calculated independently of the resilience CAR.
-I.e. the resilience event is not assumed to have occurred when assessing the availability of any actions to offset this part of the credit risk.
+- Bonuses will be reduced by approximately 5.9% (4.8% at 30 June 2016) on smoothed bonus business and conventional with-profit business over the next three years with the impact limited to the total possible under-declaration based on factors such as expected future returns and bonus declarations. - Removal of non-vesting bonuses (including undeclared terminal bonuses), with the impact limited to be no more than 10% of policyholder funds of the affected products. - Any actions not completely used as described above are used as required to reduce the component of the credit risk CAR which is included in the resilience CAR. - The above actions (bonus under-declaration and bonus removal) are all assumed to be available to offset the impact of the credit risk CAR which is calculated independently of the resilience CAR.
+I.e. the resilience event is not assumed to have occurred when assessing the availability of any actions to offset this part of the credit risk. - Allowance is made for the release of discretionary margins to reduce the impact of concentration risk.